Bag Quality Checklist

 Core construction points

-- Stitching should be even around straight panels and curved corners.
+- Stitching should look even around straight panels and curved corners.

-- Edge paint should be smooth, consistent, and free of obvious cracking.
+- Edge paint should look smooth, consistent, and free of visible cracking.

 - Hardware should be aligned, cleanly finished, and consistent in tone.

-- Zippers, clasps, and chains should sit straight and open smoothly.
+- Zippers, clasps, and chains should sit straight in close-up photos.

 - Corners should hold shape without uneven bulging or loose finish.

-- Lining should be clean, fitted, and free of obvious puckering.
+- Lining should be clean, fitted, and photographed fully open.

-- Structure should match the intended use: soft, semi-structured, or rigid.
+- Structure should match the bag type: soft, semi-structured, or rigid.

 Photos to ask for

-Ask for front, back, side, bottom, and interior views.
-Add close-ups of handles, corners, zipper ends, clasps, and chain attachments.
-When color accuracy matters, request a natural-light photo rather than relying only on studio lighting.
+Ask for front, back, both side profiles, base, and interior views.
+Add close-ups of handles, corners, zipper ends, clasps, chain attachments, and trim.
+If color or texture matters, ask for a natural-light photo.